acp29/iboot/README.md

 To install (or test) the iboot package at it's existing location in either Octave or Matlab, follow these steps:

  * Download the package.
 If it is a compressed file, decompress it.
  * Open Octave or Matlab command prompt.
  * `cd` to the package directory.
-(The directory contains a file called 'make.m' and 'install.m').
+(The directory contains a file called 'install.m').
- * Type `make` to compile the mex files from source (or use the precompiled binaries if available).
  * Type `install`.
 The package will load now (and automatically in the future) when you start Octave/Matlab.

  To uninstall, `cd` to the package directory and type  `uninstall`.